Your Andy Warhol Specialists

 Edition: Portfolio of 10.
 Edition of 250 signed in pencil and numbered with a rubber stamp on verso; some signed in ball-point pen; some initialled on verso; some dated.
 There are 26 AP signed and lettered A-Z on verso.

-The 1960’s marked the beginning of Andy Warhol’s cultural dominance.
-His iconic depictions of American products like Campbell’s Soup and Coca-Cola bottles made him a household name, and a lightning rod for controversy.
-However, his celebrity depictions are arguably what made his style an effective cultural force—one that’s still universally recognized today.
+Andy Warhol’s cultural dominance emerged with the advent of the 1960’s.
+His iconic depictions of popular American products like Campbell’s Soup and Coca-Cola bottles made him a household name, and a lightning rod for controversy.
+Despite the polarizing reactions to his appropriative techniques, his artistic repurposing of celebrity identities are arguably what made his style a commanding cultural force——one that’s still universally recognized today.
 The most significant of these works is certainly the Marilyn Monroe portfolio.
 Here, Warhol famously created “an icon out of an icon,” immortalizing the actress forever.

-As in the majority of Warhol’s portfolios, all ten screenprints are based on a single image, manipulated in different ways.
+As in the majority of Warhol’s portfolios, all ten screenprints are based on a single image, manipulated with his perfectly pop perspective.
 For the Marilyn prints, he used a publicity photograph taken by Gene Korman for Monroe’s 1953 film Niagara.
-Warhol’s decision to use the photograph began an early controversy about his use of copyrighted material and his artistic integrity; a conversation which would surround many of the artist’s most notable pieces.
-Nonetheless, such works helped acquaint audiences with a signature part of Warhol’s style: the ability to transform a famous image; to simultaneously celebrate and parody cultural iconography.
+Warhol’s photograph selection provoked an early controversy about his use of copyrighted material and his artistic integrity; a conversation which would surround many of the artist’s most notable pieces and persist into present-day debates.

 Ultimately, the Marilyn Monroe portfolio is, in every way, a defining series for Andy Warhol.
-The depiction of Monroe as a symbol of celebrity life reflects some of the most provocative ideas in Warhol’s artistic philosophy.
-The repetitive nature of the series, which Warhol mass-produced at the Factory, suggests the commodification of Monroe’s infamous personality.
-He prints Monroe the same way he prints Campbell’s Soup, as an object of consumption.
-Aesthetically, the style defines the ultimate standard of Pop Art.
-The portraits’ fame and cultural purchase reflect Warhol’s deepest aspirations and contributions to our understanding of what art is.
+The depiction of Monroe stirs some of the most provocative ideas in Warhol’s artistic philosophy.
+The repetitive nature of the series, which Warhol mass-produced at his Silver Factory, suggests his own personal commodification of Monroe’s identity and completes his cyclical approach to consumerist art.
+Aesthetically, the style characterizes the absolute gold standard of Pop Art: deliciously marketed and ready-to-purchase.
+The portraits’ fame and cultural purchase reflect Andy Warhol’s deepest aspirations and contributions to our understanding of what art is.

 Marilyn Monroe as Part of Andy Warhol’s Larger Body of Work